A Kingdom for Keflings: Reception

 The game received "generally favorable reviews" according to the review aggregation website Metacritic.

 Sequel

 A sequel entitled A World of Keflings was released on December 22, 2010.
-The sequel increases the focus on storyline, offers "multiple kingdoms to explore, each with its own climate, resources, and culture" and includes local multiplayer.
+The game increases the focus on storyline, offers "multiple kingdoms to explore, each with its own climate, resources, and culture" and includes local multiplayer.
 It sold over 224,000 copies as of year-end 2011.
-On March 13, 2013, developer NinjaBee announced that the sequel had just been re-released, at the time, for the Games Store on Windows 8, and for the Wii U's Nintendo eShop later in the year.
+The game was released in 2013 for the Games Store on Windows 8, and for the Wii U's Nintendo eShop the following year.